In November 2020, CAFT launched our first campaign against boutique designer Monique Lhuillier. After 14 days, Monique dropped fur.

 Since then, CAFT’s historic victories have stunned analysts and echoed through the industry.
 The planet’s premier luxury fashion houses and department stores have capitulated one by one, each placing greater pressure on the next.
 So many have gone fur-free, most of the fur industry trade groups don’t bother to respond anymore…

-Over eighteen campaigns in total, all victories.
+Over nineteen campaigns in total, all victories.

 We dedicate the following victory highlights to the clueless leadership at LVMH who still hold out hope.
 We admire your commitment, but do not envy you its consequences.

-Victory #20
+Victory #21

 Milan Fashion Week loses yet another major sponsor following a sustained, targeted campaign by anti-fur activists.
 This time, it was against shipping company DHL.